ESOL Basics: Instructional Strategies

-This course is designed for adult educators who are new to teaching English to speakers of other languages (ESOL).
+This course is designed for adult educators who are new to teaching English to speakers of other languages (ESOL) either in the classroom or through one-to-one tutoring sessions.
 ESOL is a term often used synonymously with ESL, or ELA (English language acquisition).
 For consistency, we use the term ESOL in this course but recognize that some programs may use other terms.

 Through participation in this online course, you will learn

 - characteristics of adult ESOL learners and how adults learn another language

 - effective instructional methods of teaching English to speakers of other languages

 This course is taught entirely online, meaning that you can learn at your convenience from the comfort of your own home or office.
 However, it is crucial that you keep pace with the weekly assignments and due dates.
 The course runs four weeks, and each week you are expected to read, participate in the Discussion Board, and complete other assignments.
 Facilitators, available to help you throughout the four-week course, lead you through the content and technical aspects of online learning.

 - Characteristics of adult ESOL learners and getting to know your learners